earthly/website/blog/_posts/2022-11-10-rancher-managing-k8s.md

 ![Rancher URL](https://i.imgur.com/4vDAC4G.png)

-With Rancher, upgrading or reverting to a previous version is easy.
+With Rancher, upgrading, or reverting to a previous version is easy.
 If you use a single-node Rancher server on Docker, all you have to do is run the container with the desired version.
 If you installed Rancher using RKE or Helm charts, you should run `helm upgrade`.

 ## Rancher Versions